QwertySoft/django-signals/README.md

 # Run
     python manage.py run
-    # Save an instance and see the output terminal
+    # Save an instance of Poll and see the output terminal